 A Brief History of the Marque

-In 1888 Archibald Barr and William Stroud began their association, forming the Barr & Stroud company in 1913.
+In 1888 Archibald Barr and William Stroud began their association, forming the Barr & Stroud company of Glasgow in 1913.

 Manufacturers using Barr & Stroud engines included:

 In 1977 Pilkington PLC acquired Barr & Stroud, and in 2000 Thomson-CSF completed its acquisition of Pilkington Optronics.
 That same year, Thomson-CSF Racal PLC became Thales PLC, a corporation with development of the UK's future Aircraft Carriers.See also Barr and Stroud History

 If you have a query about Barr and Stroud Engines, or wish to share some information about these classic British machines, please contact us